subnet/shinobi-ssl-cloudflare/README.md

 ## 📄 License

-This guide is provided under the MIT License.
-Feel free to fork and adapt!
+This guide is provided under the WTFPL License (https://www.wtfpl.net/)

 ---